KodeinKoders/playground-SwiftLib-in-KMMLib/README.md

 While Kotlin/Native does not interface with Swift, both Swift & Kotlin/Native interop really well with Objective-C, so it is rather simple to create a small static library that exposes some Swift-only APIs (such as ChaChaPoly in CryptoKit) to Objective-C and therefore to Kotlin/Native.

-What we want to achieve is a Kotlin/Multiplatform Mobile **library** (KLib) named "KMCrypto" that provides an API for some cryptographic algorithm (such as ChaChaPoly) and uses the system's most efficient implementation for each target.
+This demos a potential Kotlin/Multiplatform Mobile **library** (KLib) named "KMCrypto" that provides an API for some cryptographic algorithm (such as ChaChaPoly) and uses the system's most efficient implementation for each target.
 This library would then be used as a dependencies on multiple Kotlin/Multiplatfom Mobile application projects.
+Because it is a demo, only the Kotlin/Native iOS & Swift parts are implemented.
+A real library would need to provide an implementation for Android.

 As Apple is releasing more and more features in Swift only, this use case is becoming more and more important.